• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 9. Inspection Certificate

-Many dental products require international certificates such as CE or FDA, which confirm adherence to quality and safety standards.
+Many dental products require international certifications such as CE (Europe) or FDA (USA).
+These certificates ensure that products meet global quality and safety standards.

 11. Customs Declaration